-2.4 Danish political priorities, past achievements, and strategic considerations
+2.4 Danish political priorities, past achievements and strategic considerations

-DAPP is rooted in Danish foreign and development policies and promotes the strategic development priorities reflected in Denmark's new Strategy for Development Cooperation, "The World We Share'.13
+DAPP is rooted in Danish foreign and development policies and promotes the four strategic development aims reflected in Denmark's policy for international development, 'The World 2030' 18.

 Addressing migration is a key Danish policy priority.
-Denmark places great importance on ensuring stability in the EU's Southern Neighbourhood, and the increasingly unsustainable pressure from refugees and irregular migrants, which in the medium to long run risks overwhelming several potential host countries in the region.14 Denmark is focusing on identifying new and sustainable approaches that can break down current barriers between long-term development aid and short-term humanitarian efforts to strengthen the Humanitarian-Development-Peace Nexus.15 North Africa constitutes a particular Danish priority of ensuring stability along the EU's southern border.
-As North Africa is seen as a bulwark against migration, Denmark is committed to strengthening bilateral relations with this region.
-Denmark's youth focus is tied to addressing the lack of prospects and opportunities - especially jobs - that cause young people to leave their home countries.
-Denmark seeks to improve the living conditions in the countries of origin and transfer, thus reducing the need for irregular migration, especially for young people.
-In support of this process, the priorities of DAPP - employment and human rights - aim to address the root causes of migration.
+Denmark places great importance on ensuring stability in the EU's Southern Neighborhood, and the increasingly unsustainable pressure from refugees and irregular migrants, which in the medium to long run risks overwhelming several potential host countries19 in the region.
+Denmark is focusing on identifying new and sustainable approaches that can break down current barriers between long-term development aid and short-term humanitarian efforts to strengthen the Humanitarian-Development-Peace Nexus.20 North Africa constitutes a particular Danish priority of ensuring stability along the EU's southern border.
+As North Africa is considered as a bulwark against migration, Denmark is committed to